Educational leadership: Literature, research and policy

 Educational leadership draws upon interdisciplinary literature, generally, but ideally distinguishes itself through its focus on pedagogy, epistemology and human development.
 In contemporary practice it borrows from political science and business.
 Debate within the field relates to this tension.
 Numerous educational leadership theories and perspectives have been presented and explored, such as: (a) instructional leadership; (b) distributed leadership; (c) transformational leadership; (d) social justice leadership; and (e) Teacher leadership.
 Researchers have explored how different practices and actions impact student achievement, teacher job satisfaction, or other elements related to school improvement.
 Moreover, researchers continue to investigate the methodology and quality of principal preparation programs.

 A number of publications and foundations are devoted to studying the particular requirements of leadership in these settings, and educational leadership is taught as an academic discipline at a number of universities.

 Several countries now have explicit policies on school leadership, including policies and budgets for the training and development of school leaders.

 In the USA, formal "curriculum audits" are becoming common, in which educational leaders and trained auditors evaluate school leadership and the alignment of curriculum with goals and objectives.
 Curriculum audits and curriculum mapping were developed by Fenwick W. English in the late 1970s.
 The educational leaders and auditors who conduct the audits are certified by Phi Delta Kappa.
 Research shows how educational leadership influences student learning.

 A study concludes that factors such as the quality of teaching facilities, academic staff, and school administration staff are the main external factors that indirectly affect students' performance in schools.
 The leadership of school principals therefore plays an important role in ensuring the quality of the management and the commitment of the teaching staff, which have an indirect impact on the academic performance of students.

+A research study discusses how Artificial Intelligence (AI) can be applied in educational leadership to improve decision-making processes.
+Leveraging data-based insights, automating administrative duties, and facilitating individualized learning are some of the ways in which AI can be employed in educational leadership.
+The integration of AI in educational leadership has the potential to significantly impact organizational performance.